Health food is generally known to be a diabetic's best friend. With that idea I'm including a range of diabetic dessert

 Low calorie or low carb sweeteners can be divided into groups:

 Only a few of them are good enough for baking.

 With most, there are a few disadvantages.
-Due to the heat, you'd lose on sweetness and with others on volume, texture, moistness and/or browning.
+Due to the heat, you'd lose on sweetness, volume, texture, moistness and/or browning.
 Any combination is possible.

 Cakes and other recipes heavily based on dough, require aiding ingredients to mimic the sugar effect.
 Agents like dry milk and baking powder can give more volume but you'd almost have to be a chemist to correctly use these.

 Luckily there are companies producing blends and formulas of diabetic friendly sweeteners.
 To be used on a 1 to 1 ratio (same amount of regular sugar) or an adjusted amount.

 You'll find instructions on how to use them on their website or packaging for different types of diabetic dessert recipes...

 ...to ensure a similar baking consistency to that of recipes with granulated sugar.